USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 ## Product Function Integral

-We are frequently face with integrals that are product of tow or more functions: $\int f_a(x)f_b(x)dx$.
+We are frequently face with integrals that are product of two or more functions: $\int f_a(x)f_b(x)dx$.
 It is often possible to derive separate sampling strategies for individual factors individually, though not one that is similar to their product.
-THis situation if especially comon in the integrals involved with light transport, such as in the product BSDF, incident radiance and a cosine factor in the light transport equation.
+THis situation if especially common in the integrals involved with light transport, such as in the product BSDF, incident radiance and a cosine factor in the light transport equation.

 To understand the challenges involved with applying Monte Carlo to such products, assume for now the good fortune of having two sampling distributions $p_a$ and $p_b that match the distributions of $f_a$ and $f_b$ exactly  (In practice, this will not normally be the case).
 With Monte Carlo estimator, we have two options: